felixlopz/hubrise-test-task/content/apps/dotdigital/en/configuration.md

 position: 3
 layout: documentation
 meta:
-  title: Connect dotdigital to HubRise - Configuration Guide
+  title: Configuration | dotdigital | HubRise
   description: Instructions on configuring dotdigital Bridge to work seamlessly with dotdigital and your EPOS or other apps connected to HubRise.
 Configuration is simple.
 ---